Deathrow002/Core-Banking/README.md

 ## 🎯 Production Readiness

-This Core Bank System is **production-ready** with the following enterprise features:
+This Core Bank System with the following features:

 ### ✅ High Availability
 - Multi-replica deployments with HPA